Jeremy C. Stein: Early life and education

 Stein was born to a secular Jewish family, the son of mathematician Elias M. Stein and Elly Intrator.
 Both his parents were Jewish refugees during World War II who immigrated to the United States.
-He graduated summa cum laude with an A.B. in economics from Princeton University in 1983 after completing a 118-page senior thesis titled "Pseudo-Securities: An Analysis of Financially Hedged Positions."
+He graduated summa cum laude with a B.A. in economics from Princeton University in 1983 after completing a 118-page senior thesis titled "Pseudo-Securities: An Analysis of Financially Hedged Positions."
 While at Princeton, he was co-captain of the men's gymnastics team, specializing in rings.
-In 1986, he earned a PhD in economics from MIT.
+In 1986, he earned a Ph.D. in economics from MIT.
 His 1998 paper "Risk management, capital budgeting, and capital structure policy for financial institutions: an integrated approach" with Kenneth A. Froot won the Jensen Prize.

 Career

 After serving a one-year internship at Goldman Sachs Group Inc., he became an assistant professor of finance at the Harvard Business School from 1987 to 1990, and finance faculty of MIT's Sloan School of Management for ten years after that.
 Stein rejoined Harvard in 2000.

 Stein received the Fama-DFA Prize, which is an annual prize given to authors with the best capital markets and asset pricing research papers published in the Journal of Financial Economics for 2002.

 He was also a senior adviser to the Treasury secretary and was on the staff at the National Economic Council in 2009.